vincentchachere/Ticket-Lifecycle/README.md

 <br>
 <br>

-<ins>Observing the Ticket Thread is where you will see the history and updates of the tickets</ins>.
+<h4 align="center">The Ticket Thread is where you'll see the history and updates of the tickets.</h4>

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/ticket-lifestyle/assets/161680745/24eb9246-f9ab-4d37-b64f-920b9632a609"><br>